CliMA/Oceananigans.jl/docs/src/equations.md

 # Governing equations

-The governing equations solved by \texttt{Oceananigans.jl} are the rotating Navier-Stokes equations describing viscous fluid flow with the Boussinesq approximation\footnotemark.
-The resulting mass conservation equation imposes that the fluid flow is incompressible.
+The governing equations solved by \texttt{Oceananigans.jl} are the rotating Navier-Stokes equations describing viscous fluid flow with the Boussinesq approximation.\footnotemark[1] The resulting mass conservation equation imposes that the fluid flow is incompressible.\footnotemark[2]

+\footnotetext[1]{Named after \citet{Boussinesq1903} although used earlier by \citet{Oberbeck1879}, the Boussinesq approximation neglects density differences in the momentum equation except when associated with the gravitational term.
+It is an accurate approximation for many flows, and especially so for oceanic flows where density differences are very small.
+See \citet[\S2.4]{Vallis17} for an oceanographic introduction to the Boussinesq equations and
+\citet[\S2.A]{Vallis17} for an asymptotic derivation.
+See \citet[\S4.9]{Kundu15} for an engineering introduction.}

+\footnotetext[2]{Incompressibility rules out density and pressure waves like sound or shock waves.}

 The rotating Boussinesq equations can be written as
 \begin{equation}